An ETF is much like a mutual fund, but much more complex.

-There are many factors to consider in evaluating an exchange-traded fund.
+Factors to consider in evaluating an ETF:

-- Look at the index it tracks.
+Look at the index it tracks.
 Understand what the index consists of and what rules it follows in selecting and weighting the securities in it.
 Two ETFs that seem to be similar may in fact be very different.

-- Look at how long the fund and/or its underlying index have been in existence, and if possible, how both have performed in good times and bad.
+Look at how long the fund and/or its underlying index have been in existence, and if possible, how both have performed in good times and bad.

-- Look at the fund’s expense ratios.
+Look at the fund’s expense ratios.
 The more straightforward its investing strategy and the more widely traded the securities in its index are, the lower expenses are likely to be.
 For example, an ETF using futures contracts is likely to have higher expenses than one that simply replicates the S&P 500.

-- Check on how the fund’s returns will be taxed.
+Check on how the fund’s returns will be taxed.
 Depending on what it invests in and how the ETF is structured, returns may be taxed in a variety of ways.
 For example, an ETF that invests directly in gold bullion will be subject to the 28 percent maximum tax rate for collectibles.
 An ETF that uses futures contracts, as many commodity ETFs do, may distribute both long-term and short-term capital gains.
 A bond ETF pays interest, which is taxable as ordinary income.

 You should carefully consider the investment objectives, risks, charges, and expenses of exchange traded funds, which are included in the prospectus available from the fund.
 Read it carefully before investing.